Katona/really-simple-xdm/README.md

 console.log(result);
 ```

 The `createClient`, just as `createServer`, requires a `MessagingService` to use for the messaging, and we use `CrossWindowMessagingService` again.
 It returns a promise which is resolved with a proxy object when the connection is estabilished with the server object in the embedded frame.
-All the methods of the server object (`Math` in the example) can be called on the proxy almost the same as if it was the server object itself.
+All the methods of the service object (`Math` in the example) can be called on the proxy almost the same as if it was the service object itself.
 The only difference is the calls return a `Promise` in every case.
 If the call is successful, then the promise is resolved with the return value if any, if the call fails then the promise is rejected.

 # Callback support